kwadwoten/BART/README.md

 # BART
 The Pørch's Bar of Light (BART) is an audio-visual sign that was designed, built, and programmed by Trenton Rhodes and Kwadwo Tenkorang.
-See the story of how BART came to be [here](https://wordpress.its.virginia.edu/TLP_TLC/2020/12/01/bart/).
+See the story of how BART came to be and how it works [here](https://wordpress.its.virginia.edu/TLP_TLC/2020/12/01/bart/).

 # Usage
 The working version of BART is in `BART_v1.2`.
 Simply plug in BART to turn it on.
 It will start in Wahoo mode.
 Clicking the button under BART will cycle through the following modes: